Solutions

 MIRI-IOC – Mid InfraRed Imager Input Optics and Calibration Unit [JWST]

 OIP, as a subcontractor to Centre Spatial de Liège (CSL) [B], was responsible for the design and development of the IOC structure.
-Project was funded by ESA/PRODEX.
+This project was performed under ESA/PRODEX contract.

 The Flight Model was delivered in 2009.
 Launch of the JWST is expected in 2021.